 Approaching dentistry holistically

-It wasn’t too many years ago where dentistry just looked at teeth.
+It wasn’t too many years ago when dentistry just looked at teeth.
 However, modern research has shown empirical connections between your dental health and your overall body health, including diabetes and heart conditions.

-The bacteria involved in advanced gum disease (periodontitis) has been shown to be a gateway bacteria for the onset of heart disease.
+The bacteria involved in advanced gum disease (periodontitis) have been shown to be gateway bacteria for the onset of heart disease.
 The links have yet to be investigated further but early signs show a definitive connection between your oral health and overall body health.

-Your dentists are now able to give dietary advice to ensure you keep your teeth in the best condition possible, in turn this is then looking after your whole body from an holistic approach.
+Your dentists are now able to give dietary advice to ensure you keep your teeth in the best condition possible, in turn, this is than looking after your whole body from a holistic approach.

 Using the best materials and equipment